 Zeeland is a somewhat small city located in the state of Michigan.
-With a population of 5,626 people and five constituent neighborhoods, Zeeland is the 185th largest community in Michigan.
+With a population of 5,719 people and five constituent neighborhoods, Zeeland is the 185th largest community in Michigan.

 The people who call Zeeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zeeland residents report their race to be White, followed by Asian.
-Important ancestries of people in Zeeland include German, English, Irish, and French.
+Important ancestries of people in Zeeland include Dutch, German, English, Irish, and French.